NBCUniversal Media Group: Broadcast, Cable, Sports and News

 With Ted Harbert departing as head of NBC Broadcasting in September 2016, Mark Lazarus (as chairman of NBC Broadcasting and Sports) added this group to his responsibility over NBC Sports Group.
 In January 2019, NBCUniversal was reorganized to make way for their streaming service.
 Lazarus added NBCUniversal Cable Entertainment Group and NBCUniversal News Group to his portfolio, now as chairman of NBCUniversal Broadcast, Cable, Sports and News (except for NBC Entertainment).

 In an April 2020 reorganization, Lazarus was named chairman of NBCUniversal Television and Streaming with the addition of responsibility over NBC Entertainment, Direct-to-Consumer and Digital Enterprises and Telemundo Enterprises.
 Andrew Lack also exited as chairman of NBCUniversal News Group as he was succeeded by Cesar Conde.

 Units

 NBC Entertainment

 NBC Entertainment is NBCUniversal's entertainment arm of the NBC television network.
 The division has prime time programming, business affairs, West Coast research, marketing, public relations and network scheduling.

 History

-In July 2008, Universal Cable Productions was split off from Universal Media Studios and place into NBCUniversal's NBCU Cable Entertainment division.
+In July 2008, Universal Cable Productions was split off from Universal Media Studios and placed into NBCUniversal's NBCU Cable Entertainment division.
 On Monday, September 12, 2011, Universal Media Studios was renamed to Universal Television.